kuz/Computational-Neuroscience-Course/README.md

 2015
 ----
 Second run of the course.
-Changed order of practice sessions, updated exercies.
+Changed order of practice sessions, updated exercises.

 2014
 ----